tomxue/ReSampler/README.md

 The *amount* parameter represents the number of *bits* of dither to add.
 The actual *level* of dithering added is equal to **+/- 2^(amount-1)** *steps*.
 The default is for *amount* is 1.0, and it doesn't need to be an integer.
 Values in the range 1-6 are sensible for most situations.
 The noise-shaping curve becomes more pronounced at higher dithering amounts.

-The effect of dithering is most noticable during extremely quiet passages (typically, in fade-outs) of the audio.
+The effect of dithering is most noticeable during extremely quiet passages (typically, in fade-outs) of the audio.
 If you can hear modulation effects, or "tearing" in the quietest passages of your output file, then a greater amount of dither may need to be applied. (note: in many cases, these passages are so quiet, you will need to normalize them just to hear them).

-**--autoblank** when specified in conjuction with **--dither** causes dithering to switch-off after 30,000 consecutive input samples of *silence* (< -193dB is considered silence).
+**--autoblank** when specified in conjunction with **--dither** causes dithering to switch-off after 30,000 consecutive input samples of *silence* (< -193dB is considered silence).
 Dithering is re-enabled immediately upon a non-zero input sample being detected.

-**--seed &lt;n&gt;** (since v1.1.5) when specified in conjuction with **--dither** , causes the pseudo-random number generator used to generate dither noise to generate a specific sequence of noise associated with the number n.
+**--seed &lt;n&gt;** (since v1.1.5) when specified in conjunction with **--dither** , causes the pseudo-random number generator used to generate dither noise to generate a specific sequence of noise associated with the number n.
 Using the same value of n on subsequent conversions should reproduce precisely the same result. n is a signed integer in the range -2,147,483,648 through 2,147,483,647.

-**--flat-tpdf** (since v1.1.6) when specified in conjuction with **--dither** , causes the dithering to use flat tpdf noise with no noise-shaping.
+**--flat-tpdf** (since v1.1.6) when specified in conjunction with **--dither** , causes the dithering to use flat tpdf noise with no noise-shaping.

 **--listsubformats &lt;filetype&gt;** will list all valid subformats for a given *filetype*